Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 Use the Azure Cosmos DB CORE (SQL) API Python SDK to operate databases, containers, and the JSON documents stored in the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).

-> For all other APIs, please check the [Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) to evaluate the best SDK for your project.
+> This SDK is used for database administration, application development, or data exploration related to the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
+For all other APIs, please check the [Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) to evaluate the best SDK for your project.

 Key capabilities are: